Dark Gums from Smoking: Causes & Treatment

 • Lasers

-How long Does It take for Dark Gums to Return to Normal after Quitting Smoking?
+How long Does It take for Dark Gums to Return to Normal Color after Quitting Smoking?

-After you stop smoking, it usually takes from 3 months to 3 years for your gums to become back to normal.
+After you stop smoking, it usually takes from 3 months to 3 years for your gums to get back to normal color.
 This varies, depending on how long you have been smoking and the number of cigarettes smoked per day.
 Some people will notice their gums returning to normal within several months, while others may need one to two years or more for this period.

 Dark Gums from Smoking – Conclusion